 In order to make any changes in life, we need self-discipline and willpower.
 Changing anything like our routines, or adopting better habits, or pursuing any goal all require a level of consistency and resolve.
 Unfortunately, not everyone has an abundance of willpower, in fact, most people struggle with it.
 Today I’m discussing the relationship between self-acceptance and willpower, and how you can increase yours.

 The thing about willpower is that the more you give up and quit, the more it weakens your willpower over time.
-Your mind stops taking you seriously.
-You say you’re going to do something, but deep inside you know your track record for giving up.
+You say you’re going to do something, but you remember the times you’ve given up.
 This is why it’s very important to make small, manageable goals that are easy to accomplish.
 It builds confidence, strengthens the will, encourages, and motivates.

 How Self-Acceptance Helps Increase Your Willpower

 When you have internal battles with yourself, when you’re hard on yourself, it wastes a lot of energy.
-It actually consumes the energy you need to be disciplined.
-The vast majority of people who really struggle with willpower have a lot of internal conflict.
+The energy you need to be disciplined!
+The vast majority of people who really struggle with willpower have a lot of internal conflicts.
 If you are berating yourself, saying that you’re not good, not worthy, then you will find yourself exhausted.
 You lose the energy to make the changes that actually matter.